Police Officer Recruiting

 Step 1 - Application for Employment

-Resumes will not be accepted in-lieu of an application.
-False or misleading information will result in immediate disqualification from the process.
+Resumes will not be accepted by email, in person, by mail, or any other delivery method in-lieu of online submission via the link provided.
+False or misleading information at any stage of the recruiting process will result in immediate disqualification from the process.

 The Physical Agility Test (PAT) is designed to measure strength, agility and endurance.
 The physical fitness test standard is: 1.5-mile run (18 min.
 30 sec.); 300-meter sprint (90 sec.); push-ups (10 in 1 min.); sit-ups (12 in 1 min.).